Before starting your quest for the best diamond prices, be sure to understand the key components of a diamond price.

 Contains minute inclusions such as crystals, clouds or feathers when observed with effort under 10x magnification

 Contains inclusions such as cavities, knots clouds, feathers and included crystals which are noticeable to an experienced grader

-Contains inclusions such as large feathers or large included crystals, which are obvious under a 10x magnification, low diamond prices
+Contains inclusions such as large feathers or large included crystals, which are obvious under a 10x magnification,

-Clarity plays a role in diamond prices because we value absolutely perfect diamonds much more, and they are also very rare to find.
+Clarity plays a role because we value absolutely perfect diamonds much more, and they are also very rare to find.
 Then there is also the beauty aspect where some people don’t want to see any inclusions in their diamond.
-Together, this is how diamond clarity affects diamond prices.
+Together, this is how diamond clarity affects the cost.
 That’s why most people in general don’t go much lower than VS2, which strikes the right balance between looking perfect yet still at a good price.
 I1 to I3 diamonds are not really used in diamond jewelry anymore, so you won’t come across those very often when buying diamonds.
 However, if you’re interested in buying diamonds as an investment, it is best to buy a Flawless diamond.
 Again, more on that later.

 So in our example from above, we need to multiply 28,270 by 3, which brings us to a total of $84,810 for the 3 carat, G color VS1 clarity diamond.
 Say you want a specific carat weight, maybe to celebrate your anniversary date or something special like it, so you’re looking for a 3.12 carat, G color VS1 diamond specifically.
 Simple:

 28,270 x 3.12 = $88,202 for the unique 3.12 carat diamond.
 Perfect for your anniversary on December 3rd, or March 12th of course.